TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/secure_boot.md

 \endcond

 \cond SOC_AM263X || SOC_AM263PX || SOC_AM273X || SOC_AWR294X
-The SBL doesn't have innate abilities to do the image integrity check, or verify the SHA512 of the application image.
+The SBL doesn't have innate abilities to do the image integrity check, or verify the hash of the application image.
 It relies on HSMRt for this.
 The image is stored in a readable memory and a pointer to the start of the image is passed to the HSMRt with other details like load address, type of authentication etc.
 \endcond

 \cond SOC_AM64X || SOC_AM243X